EMERGENCY & RADIATION

 Nuclear Power Plant A facility designed to convert nuclear energy into electricity.

-PAD - Protective Action Decision Decision made by decision-makers after a PAR has been made.
+Protective Action Decision (PAD) Decision made by decision-makers after a PAR has been made.

-PAR - Protective Action Recommendation Recommendation made to decision-makers based on Radiological Conditions Assessment.
+Protective Action Recommendation (PAR) Recommendation made to decision-makers based on Radiological Conditions Assessment.

-Pressurized Water Reactor A reactor in which water, heated by nuclear energy, is kept at high pressure to prevent the water from boiling.
+Pressurized Water Reactor (PWR) A reactor in which water, heated by nuclear energy, is kept at high pressure to prevent the water from boiling.
 Steam is then generated in a secondary loop.

 Radiation Refers to the process of emitting energy in the form of rays or particles which are thrown off by disintegrating atoms; may consist of alpha, beta, or gamma radiation.